 Located 3 miles from downtown Asheville, this park is popular with mountain bikers thanks to 5 miles of trails on both old road beds and built paths twisting along hilltops, through a disc golf course, and past creek bottoms.
 It’s a unique, easily accessible biking experience.

-This popular expanse just 20 minutes from downtown Asheville boasts about 30 miles of mountain-biking trails.
+This popular expanse just 15 minutes from downtown Asheville boasts about 30 miles of mountain-biking trails.
 Nestled next to the North Carolina Arboretum near the Blue Ridge Parkway, Bent Creek offers a range of trails for all riding abilities, which makes it great for those just starting out.
-Expect everything from wide gravel roads to technical climbs to thrilling downhills.
+Expect everything from wide gravel roads to technical climbs to thrilling downhills such as Greenslick.

 DuPont State Forest